 Working with an advertising agency often means measurable results, friendly customer service, and creative ideas that drive brand awareness.
 But it also can mean confusing jargon.
-Here are some common terms you may come across while working on your next campaign.
+Here are some common marketing terms you may come across, such as A/B Testing, while working on your next campaign.

 An A/B test helps determine which concept will yield better results.
 Two different versions (version A and version B) of an advertising vehicle, such as a digital ad, direct mail piece, or commercial, are presented to different audiences and the results are measured by a certain metric (clicks on a digital ad, visits to a webpage, etc.).

 When one version outperforms another, all of the marketing budget is reallocated to the winner.
 This makes sure that you don’t waste your money on a concept that doesn’t yield results.

 Much like the audience in a theater, your audience is who you’re talking to.
 This can vary slightly from “target audience,” which is specifically who you’re TRYING to talk to.

 You may have an audience of mainly baby boomers, meaning they’re the demographic that frequently uses your service or shops in your stores.
 If you then try to break out and attract millennials, the millennial audience becomes your target audience.